unum-cloud/ustore/README.md

 And a Distribution form, such as the implementation of some web-protocol for communication with the outside world.

 ![UKV: Backend](assets/charts/Backend.png)

+Our horizontal scaling capabilities aren't ideal **yet**.
+Sharding graphs and vector collections is hard.
+We can do it at least as bad as the others are doing it, but we don't want to stop there.
+More news to come.

+Our **vertical scaling**, however, **is the best in the industry**.
+Even with just a single node, in a 2U chassis in 2022, we can quickly get 24x 16 TB of NVMe storage connected to 2x CPU sockets, totaling 384 TB of space, capable of yielding ~120 GB/s of read throughput, out of which, ~70 GB/s our in-house engine can already sustain.
+With NVMe-oF, this can scale horizontally to Petabytes of low-latency storage served through 200 GBit/s Mellanox Infiniband fibers!
+Combining it with the numerous features above and GPU acceleration, one can get an all-one Data Lake with the feel of Pandas, Rapids speed, Hadoop scale, and Postgres consistency.

 ### Engines